-A10.2 Principles
+A9.2 PRINCIPLES

-A10.2.1.
+4A9.2.1.
 This Test Guidance is intended to be a standard laboratory transformation/ dissolution protocol based on a simple experimental procedure of agitating various quantities of the test substance in a pH buffered aqueous medium, and sampling and analysing the solutions at specific time intervals to determine the concentrations of dissolved metal ions in the water.
-Two different types of tests are described in the text below:
+Two different types of tests are described in this document the text below:

-A10.2.2 Screening transformation/dissolution test - sparingly soluble metal compounds
+A.A9.2.2 Screening transformation/dissolution test - sparingly soluble metal compounds

-- A10.2.2.1 For sparingly soluble metal compounds, the maximum concentration of total dissolved metal can be determined by the solubility limit of the metal compound or from a screening transformation/dissolution test.
-The intent of the screening test, performed at a single loading, is to identify those compounds which undergo either dissolution or rapid transformation such that their ecotoxicity potential is indistinguishable from soluble forms. - A10.2.2.2 Sparingly soluble metal compounds, having the smallest representative particle size on the market are introduced into the aqueous medium at a single loading of 100 mg/l.
-Such dissolution as will occur is achieved by agitation during a 24 hours period.
-After 24 hours agitation, the dissolved metal ion concentration is measured.
+5.A9.2.2.1 For sparingly soluble metal compounds, the maximum concentration of total dissolved metal can be determined by the solubility limit of the metal compound or from a screening transformation/dissolution test.
+The intent of the screening test, performed at a single loading, is to identify those compounds which undergo either dissolution or rapid transformation such that their ecotoxicity potential is indistinguishable from soluble forms.